-1 2 3 4 5 societal contribution established to monitor and evaluate societal contribution performance are being used across the unit. performance is monitored There are internalized, systematic, sustainable, and exemplary practices in place.
+1 2 3 4 5 There are no mechanisms in place for monitoring and evaluating the societal contribution performance within the unit. societal contribution established to monitor and evaluate societal contribution performance are being used across the unit. performance is monitored There are internalized, systematic, sustainable, and exemplary practices in place.

-- •

-- •

-- •

-- •

-- •

 - Evidence of societal contribution activities aligned with the unit's objectives.

+- Evidence of societal contribution activities aligned with the unit's objectives.

 Documents related to defined processes used to monitor and evaluate societal contribution performance.

 Evidence of mechanisms established to track whether societal contribution goals have been achieved.

 Evidence and monitoring reports indicating that societal contribution activities within the unit have been evaluated.

 Evidence or reports showing that improvements based on monitoring have been made in societal contribution activities.

 Protocols and agreements signed with units collaborating on societal contribution activities.

 Documents related to feedback received from stakeholders regarding societal contribution activities.

 Processes for monitoring and improving societal contribution performance, along with supporting evidence.

-Documents related to unique methods and practices developed to meet the unit's needs, in addition to standard practices.
+- Documents related to unique methods and practices developed to meet the unit's needs, in addition to standard practices.

 There are no mechanisms in place for monitoring and evaluating the societal contribution performance within the unit.
+Evidence:

 A. LEADERSHIP, GOVERNANCE AND QUALITY Strengths Areas for Improvement 1.
-The faculty management effectively carries out leadership processes by adopting a quality assurance system.
-5 5 7 2.
-The governance model within the faculty has been established in accordance with legal regulations, and stakeholde participation has been ensured. leadership and governance processes to 3.
-Independence of committees, control and balance mechanisms, and diversity o voices are supported in decision-making processes. the internal quality assurance mechanisms to function more effectively.
-4. The faculty has adopted internal quality assurance mechanisms and ensures the sustainability of these processes more regular.
-The dean and administrators are committee to improving the quality assurance system and regularly participate in evaluation processes. administrators.
-6. Coordination and effective communication between academic and administrative unit are ensured Strategic plans should be communicated more effectively to all academic and 7.
-The PDSA (Plan-Do-Check-Act) cycle fo the faculty's quality processes is effectively implemented.
-8. The faculty's accreditation processes should be strengthened by increasing 8.
-Student and stakeholder feedback i regularly collected and considered in quality processes. - B. EDUCA TION AND TRAINING Strengths Areas for Improvement
+The faculty management effectively carries out leadership processes by adopting a quality assurance system. , 2.
+The governance model within the faculty has been established in accordance with legal regulations, and stakeholder participation has been ensured. leadership and governance processes to increase their measurability.
+3. Independence of committees, control and balance mechanisms, and diversity of voices are supported in decision-making processes. the internal quality assurance mechanisms 4.
+The faculty has adopted internal quality assurance mechanisms and ensures the sustainability of these processes.
+5. The dean and administrators are committed to improving the quality assurance system and regularly participate in evaluation processes. administrators.
+Coordination and effective communication between academic and administrative units are ensured.
+7. Strategic plans should be communicated more effectively to all academic and 7.
+The PDSA (Plan-Do-Check-Act) cycle for the faculty's quality processes is effectively implemented. then protected.
+8. Student and stakeholder feedback is regularly collected and considered in quality processes. alignment with international quality standards.
+B. EDUCATION AND TRAINING Strengths Areas for Improvement